Top Foods That Improve Circulation and Vein Health

 Tomatoes

-Tomatoes are a powerful fruit packed with lots of vitamin K. They increase the production of platelets in the body and promote good blood health.
+They increase the production of platelets in the body and promote good blood health.

-Tomatoes also contain lycopene which is a powerful antioxidant.
+Tomatoes also contain lycopene, which is a powerful antioxidant.
 It aids in protection against cardiovascular illnesses.
 Moreover, lycopene helps reduce fat deposition in blood vessels.

 Eat tomatoes any way you like – soups, salsa, or even juice – the benefits are outstanding.